roshanpaul1/Final_Report/README.md

 1. For this Sprint I was teamed up with Lara as the Developers.
 1. I was responsible for drawing, adding and styling web pages.
-1. Designed the website on paper with my team, and pushed the images to Google drive and Github.
-1. Finalized all frameworks, database and operating system as a team.
+1. Added building locations to the user form for IIT Main Campus.
+1. Continued to work with visual studio code and developed our website.
+1. Helped to get the live demo site working.
+1. We were also responsible for deploying the infrastructure and code.
 1. Attended team meetings whenever needed.
-1. We were also responsible for deploying the infrastructure and code.
 1. The following are the screenshots for Trello and Github commit history.

 ![Sprint Trello Card](images/sprint4_trello.PNG)